antonioribeiro/dev-box/docs/ConfigurePlaybook.md

 And edit two of them

 ## File: hosts.ini

-You need to edit `/etc/dev-box/hosts.ini` and set the ip address of your box:
+This is where you set the ip address (or hostname) of your virtual machine:

 ```
 [devbox]